whalderman/search-quality-rater-guidelines-tldr/docs/guidance/README.md

 ### Local Business.

-We got ya covered, yer gonna want to take a gander at [these here sections]().
+We got you covered, you're gonna want to take a gander at [these sections]().

 ### Online Business.